Chair’s Introduction

 • ensuring that executive Director remuneration is in line with current industry practice as well as in line with the internal policies for remuneration for all employees within the Group.

-The Committee has presented its Remuneration Report within the 2023 Annual Report, which details the work it has undertaken operating under its terms of reference (which are available here, and at the Company’s registered office) to discharge its responsibilities.
+The Committee has presented its Remuneration Report within the 2024 Annual Report, which details the work it has undertaken operating under its terms of reference (which are available here and at the Company’s registered office) to discharge its responsibilities.
 The Remuneration Committee’s Report also explains the extent of the Board’s compliance with provisions 32 to 41 of the Code.

 AIM Rule Compliance Report

-Craneware plc is quoted on AIM and as a result the Company has complied with AIM Rule 31 which requires the Company to:
+The Ordinary Shares of Craneware plc are listed on the Alternative Investment Market (‘AIM’) of the London Stock Exchange and, as a result, the Company has complied with AIM Rule 31 which requires the Company to:

 • have in place sufficient procedures, resources and controls to enable its compliance with the AIM Rules for Companies;